scriptingislife/becksteadn.github.io/_posts/2019-07-12-the-full-guide-to-creating-an-alexa-skill-with-flask-ask.md

 sudo ln -s /etc/init.d/memorygame /etc/rc3.d/
 ```

-Now, make sure your services aren't sunning elsewhere and run /etc/init.d/memorygame start.
+Now, make sure your services aren't running elsewhere and run /etc/init.d/memorygame start.
 Check /var/log/messages for the script's output.
 Flask's output will show in the terminal, but press Enter to reach the commandline again.
 Restart the host to make sure everything has been properly configured.

+Unline ngrok, nothing needs to be changed in the skill configuration after restarting since the DuckDNS name stays the same.

+### Conclusion

+You should now have a skill that runs automatically when the EC2 instance boots.
+When the environment is configured for one skill, it's easy to add more and host them all on the same server.

 ### Resources